 - Can IT ticketing systems be integrated with social media platforms?

 Some IT ticketing systems integrate with social media platforms, allowing customers to submit tickets via social media channels like Twitter and Facebook.

-- How can IT ticketing systems be used to improve IT security?
+- How can ticketing systems be used to improve IT security?

-- Can IT ticketing systems be used to track asset inventory?
+- Can modern ticketing systems be used to track asset inventory?

-- Can IT ticketing systems be used for project management?
+- Can IT help desk ticketing systems be used for project management?